Below are descriptions of representative cases and transactions:

 We represented the General Partner in the negotiation of the terms of the formation of a partnership involving contributions to the partnership and financing totaling over $28 million for the construction of a low income housing complex in New Orleans consisting of 41 buildings and 164 apartment units.
 Our representation also involved negotiations and drafting of construction loan agreements, permanent financing agreements, construction contracts, and government grant agreements.

 We have successfully defended an individual guarantor and his assets against the multimillion dollar claims for indemnification of losses incurred by the issuer of performance bonds to a failed construction company.
-Reliance Insurance CO. v.
+Reliance Insurance Company v.
 River Road Recycling, Inc., 2003 U.S. Dist.
-LEXIS 9196.
+LEXIS 9196 (E.D.
+La.
+May 29, 2003).

 We have successfully represented landowners in the enforcement of their rights under mineral leases.